tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 ### 4. Student Do: Describing America (20 min)

-In this activity, students will use the inaugural address corpus from NLTK and spaCy's parsing and POS-tagging modules to analyze the words that US presidents have delivered in their inaugural addresses.
+In this activity, students will use the inaugural address corpus from NLTK and spaCy's parsing and POS-tagging modules to analyze inaugural addresses delivered by US presidents.

 **Instructions:**